-My path to success has not been typical, and it hasn’t always been easy.
-I grew up in New Orleans, where I got kicked out of my last high school at barely 18.
-Without much of a plan, I took a few computer classes at a community college, looked around at a less than promising future in Louisiana, and then moved to San Francisco at the age of 20.
+My path to success began in New Orleans when I was kicked out of my last high school at barely 18.
+Without much of a plan, I took a few computer courses at a community college, looked around at a less than promising future in Louisiana, and then moved to San Francisco at the ripe old age of 20.
 I was working at Microsoft by age 25, and at 28 I was making six figures.
 If having lots of money meant happiness and fulfillment, I would have been set but a 9 to 5 desk job and reporting to a rotating number of bosses just wasn’t working for me on any level.

 My superpower is making things happen.